 When it comes to implementing this encryption, users have a variety of options.
 But one has become the standard way to encrypt emails: TLS.
 So let’s take a look at how that system works.

-How TLS Works
+How TLS encryption works

 TLS is most familiar to users for its ability to ensure secure browsing – indicated by the padlock icon in a browser’s address bar for those sites that use the system.
 Implementing TLS on websites is now standard practice, and has many benefits beyond enhanced security, such as increasing search engine traffic and preventing session hijacking.
 That’s why, at Zoho, we use TLS to ensure account security.